 What are black holes?
 How did they form?
 How did our Universe begin and how will it end?
-A Masterclass for 5th & 6th year Physics students.
+What is the JWST and what has it shown us?

 Dr. John Regan is a Royal Society - SFI University Research Fellow at Maynooth University.
 He is a world expert in black hole formation and evolution.
 His research centres on understanding how black holes form and grow and how we may be able to observe the first black holes in the Universe through Gravitational Waves.

 Dr. Patrick Kavanagh is a lecturer at Maynooth University and SFI Pathway Fellow.
 He is a member of the JWST Mid-Infrared Instrument team and worked on commissioning JWST in the Mission Operations Center at the Space Telescope Science Institute.
 His research is focussed on the study of stellar feedback engines such as massive stellar clusters, supernovae and their remnants, and how these affect the evolution of galaxies.